Buying or selling a home?

-Buying a home is a stressful event for a lot of people, but with some planning ahead of time, it's not all that difficult.
+Purchasing a home is a stressful event for most people, but it isn't too complicated with a little planning ahead of time.

 These are my nine steps to purchasing a home.

 When you're ready to get started, simply contact me here or e-mail me at .
 I'm glad to answer any questions you have regarding this information.

 Prior to beginning your home search, there are a lot of things you should do.

 When you start your search, you'll want to make a checklist of features you want to have, get a feeling for what neighborhoods you'd like to live in, and start planning around your budget.

 A good principle to adhere to is that your mortgage payment should be less than or around 30 percent of your monthly income.